NYSE to loosen COVID restrictions on May 10

 CLICK HERE TO READ MORE ON FOX BUSINESS

 All outlets except Cheddar, who has been taking up residence on the second-floor balcony, have been absent from the building since the March 2020 lockdown.
-This has resulted in the NYSE being largely absent from the usual morning and afternoon business shows where the iconic opening and closing bell ceremonies signal the start and conclusion of the trading day.
-The media's absence has essentially stripped the NYSE of a large marketing opportunity for the last year.
+This has resulted in the NYSE being largely absent from the usual business shows that use the floor as their studio and a symbol of Wall Street trading.

 Now, with the imminent return of media and traders to the floor, the NYSE is close to returning to some kind of normalcy ahead of New York City’s official July 1st reopening date.
 It will join other major firms such as JP Morgan and Goldman Sachs which are ramping up their New York City workforces as the pandemic recedes.